-About Chris Brogan - Author and Speaker on Social Media and Publishing:
+About Chris Brogan - Author and Speaker on Social Media Marketing & Publishing:

-Chris Brogan is CEO of Owner Media Group, providing simple plans and projects for business success.
-He is also a highly sought after professional speaker and the New York Times bestselling author of eight books and counting, including his forthcoming book, Insider: Strategies and Secrets for Business Growth in the Age of Distractions.
+Chris Brogan is CEO of Owner Media Group, communicating simple plans and projects for business success.
+He is also a highly sought after professional speaker and the New York Times best-selling author of eight books and counting - including his forthcoming book, Insider: Strategies and Secrets for Business Growth in the Age of Distractions.

 What Chris Brogan Talks About:

-AI, Alexa, Chatbots, and CRM: How Technology Must Empower Smarter Customer Experiences – You can talk to your lights, book a hotel room with a robot in a chat bubble, and hear eerily accurate recommendations for what you should buy next.
+You can talk to your lights, book a hotel room with a robot in a chat bubble – and hear eerily accurate recommendations for what you should buy next.
 But while all this gee whiz technology seems either daunting or cool, it won’t mean much to your customers until it makes some part of their life better.
-With all this big data and “smart” technology, there’s also the risk of people feeling invisible, unseen because your CRM wasn’t updated and lacks a “memory.”
+With all this big data and “smart” technology, there’s also the risk of people feeling invisible – unseen because your CRM wasn’t updated and lacks a “memory.”
 Here’s a human perspective on all these tech innovations and a path forward for your company to see the best possible outcomes.

-Building a Company’s Identity: Relationship Building Beyond Branding – Marketing often falls back on “show them what we’re selling” and “remind them who we are.”
+Marketing often falls back on “show them what we’re selling” and “remind them who we are.”
 But branding in any kind of business must push beyond this.
 Many companies have built media experiences into their marketing and sales.
 Some do video and have a podcast.
-Others are branching out into other means of connecting with the customers they most want to serve, and building customer experiences and interactions that earn more opportunities to sell and serve.
+Others are branching out into other means of connecting with the customers they most want to serve – and building customer experiences and interactions that earn more opportunities to sell and serve.
 Learn how to create and extend a trusted relationship that will lead to more sales and business opportunities.

-The New Retail: Building Trusted Relationships Through Better Customer Experience – In a world where people can buy from anyone, why should they buy from you?
-How can you move your customer’s experience beyond the either/or of in-store and ecommerce?
+In a world where people can buy from anyone, why should they buy from you?
+How can you move your customer’s experience beyond the either/or of in-store and e-commerce?
 What will earn you the opportunity to serve customers and build an improved level of trust that outweighs the whims of price?
-The goal here is to improve retention and referral and keep you growing in these challenging times.
+The goal here is to improve retention and referral – and keep you growing in these challenging times.

-Leading in the Age of Fast and Far: Leadership for the Digital World – Technology strives to make everything faster, with less friction, and more connected.
+Technology strives to make everything faster, with less friction – and more connected.
 Companies now work with distributed workforces of permanent and “gig” employees.
 Everyone is customer-facing.
-How do leaders execute their primary role of distributing the organization’s vision and empower the right actions to match their intentions while staying on top of an even faster-paced landscape than ever before?
-And how will you distribute some of the responsibilities of representing the brand to your teams while still maintaining the ability to coordinate and steer?
+How do leaders execute their primary role of distributing the organization’s vision and empower the right actions to match their intentions – while staying on top of an even faster-paced landscape than ever before?
+And how will you distribute some of the responsibilities of representing the brand to your teams – while still maintaining the ability to coordinate and steer?

-The Database of You: Beyond “Big” Data and Into Mass Personalization – For many companies, the big opportunity (and challenge) will be in creating smarter and more useful personalized data profiles of your customers.
-Collecting data isn’t new.
-The vast volume of what’s collected might be new, but it isn’t entirely useful yet, either.
+For many companies, the big opportunity (and challenge) will be in creating smarter and more useful personalized data profiles of your customers.
+Collecting data isn’t new – the vast volume of what’s collected might be new, but it isn’t entirely useful yet, either.
 At least not to the individual.
-What would it look like to build personalized data around your customers (alongside your aggregate numbers), and how will that drive even more potential business success?
+What would it look like to build personalized data around your customers (alongside your aggregate numbers) – and how will that drive even more potential business success?

-Human Enough: Chatbots and Automation and Trust – Technologies like podcasting and YouTube channels allow companies to build a “voice beyond marketing” for companies.
-Chatbots and marketing automation tools allow for a better attempt at one-on-one interactivity with customers and prospects, even if that first touch is primarily not from a human.
+Technologies like podcasting and YouTube channels allow companies to build a “voice beyond marketing” for companies.
+Chatbots and marketing automation tools allow for a better attempt at one-on-one interactivity with customers and prospects – even if that first touch is primarily not from a human.
 How can your company build a trusted experience through the use of technologies that extend those automated moments into real and valuable connections?

 For more information about this speaker: